 Autosomal recessive polycystic kidney disease (ARPKD) is a rarer type of kidney disease that can only be inherited if both parents carry the faulty gene.
 In this type problems usually start much earlier, during childhood.

-In around 1 in 4 (25%) cases, a person develops ADPKD without having a known family history of the condition.
+In up to 1 in 4 (25%) cases, a person develops ADPKD without having a known family history of the condition.